 We have a new campground at Coral Pink Sand Dunes State Park!
 We have been able to add 9 new campsites near the Visitor Center and the really exciting part, is that they have water and electric hookups available.
-There is still more work to do on the campground (landscaping, paving etc.) which will be ongoing, but they are ready to be occupied.
+There is still more work to do on the campground (landscaping, paving, more sites, etc.) which will be ongoing, but they are ready to be occupied.
 If you have a site reserved in the old campground and would like to upgrade to one of the new sites with hookups, let us know when you get here and if one is available, we’ll take care of it then.
-The new sites won’t be on the reservation system until 2019, so we’ll take care of everything in-house until then.
+The new sites won’t be on the reservation system until work is completed, so we’ll take care of everything in-house until then.
 The fee for the new sites is $30 per night and the old campground is still $20 per night.

 Once again this year, we have sand boards (stand up) and sand sleds (sit down) available for rent here at the park.
 They are great fun on the dunes, although climbing the hill again afterwards can be a bit of a chore.
 The rental fee is $25 per board and you can get them at the Visitor Center.

 If you go riding out in the dunes, please be aware and respectful of our Conservation Area boundaries for the Coral Pink Sand Dunes Tiger Beetle.
 Vehicles are not allowed in the home range of the beetles.
 The area is well marked by signs.
 By keeping the beetle population undisturbed by people, we are helping keep it off the Endangered Species list and helping us all enjoy the park.
 Please watch for the signs and keep vehicles out of the conservation areas.

 For weather information, please check the forecasts for Kanab (84741) or Orderville (84758).